Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

 The administration of adjuvant immunotherapy was significantly associated with improved survival ($p=0.010$).
-Its higher prevalence among Survivors (32.5\% vs.\ 15.2\%) reflects the benefit of consolidation checkpoint inhibition in Stage III NSCLC, reinforcing that access to contemporary systemic therapy remains a major prognostic determinant in this setting~\cite{pacific_trial}.
+Its higher prevalence among Survivors ($32.5\%$ vs. $15.2\%$) reflects the benefit of consolidation checkpoint inhibition in Stage III NSCLC, reinforcing that access to contemporary systemic therapy remains a major prognostic determinant in this setting~\cite{pacific_trial}.

-However, a stark dichotomy emerged when analyzing the intermediate clinical endpoints, highlighting that mortality is fundamentally driven by the disease's trajectory rather than baseline demographics. \textit{Progression-Free Survival (PFS)} events were strongly correlated with mortality ($p < 0.001^{***}$): the vast majority of non-survivors ($78.8\%$) experienced a progression event compared to less than half of the survivors ($45.0\%$).
-This pattern was further reinforced by the rates of \textit{Distant Metastasis (DM)} ($p < 0.001^{***}$).
-Systemic failure was a hallmark of the non-survivor group, with $64.6\%$ developing distant metastases versus only $33.8\%$ in the survivor group.
+However, a dichotomy emerged when analyzing the intermediate clinical endpoints, highlighting that mortality is fundamentally driven by the disease's trajectory rather than baseline demographics. \textit{Progression-Free Survival (PFS)} events were strongly correlated with mortality ($p < 0.001^{***}$): the vast majority of non-survivors ($78.8\%$) experienced a progression event compared to less than half of the survivors ($45.0\%$).
+This pattern was further reinforced by the significantly higher rate of \textit{Distant Metastasis (DM)} in the non-survivor group ($64.6\%$ vs. $33.8\%$, $p < 0.001^{***}$), indicating systemic failure as a hallmark of poor prognosis.
 These findings confirm that while the two groups were demographically and clinically balanced at baseline, their outcomes were determined by the distinct biological aggressiveness of the tumor, manifesting as therapeutic resistance (PFS events) and systemic spread (DM).
 We examine in detail the impact of progression events on model performance in the following results sections.
 Finally, no statistically relevant differences were observed for the remaining baseline characteristics.
-Variables such as age ($p=0.820$), TNM stage ($p=0.540$), histology ($p=0.331$), and ECOG performance status ($p=0.101$) were evenly distributed between survivors and non-survivors. \bl While our primary endpoint is time-to-event, the survivor/non-survivor univariate analysis is included as an exploratory cohort characterization to provide an interpretable snapshot of baseline differences and verify that covariate trends are directionally consistent with the survival outcome. \bb
+Variables such as age ($p=0.820$), TNM stage ($p=0.540$), histology ($p=0.331$), and ECOG performance status ($p=0.101$) were evenly distributed between survivors and non-survivors groups.